0xor0ne/awesome-list/README.md

 - "SMM isolation":
   - ["SMI deprivileging (ISRD)"][847]
   - ["Security policy reporting (ISSR)"][848]
+- ["SoK: Where’s the “up”?!
+A Comprehensive (bottom-up) Study on the Security of Arm Cortex-M Systems"][1049]
 - ["Strengthening the Shield: MTE in Heap Allocators"][596]
 - ["Take a Step Further: Understanding Page Spray in Linux Kernel Exploitation"][913]
 - ["The architecture of SAST tools: An explainer for developers"][739]